-CA certificate format The com exan the f ertificates must be provided in Privacy Enhanced Mail (PEM) format.
-PEM format is a proprietary format.
-You can use the OpenssI mand-line tools to convert certificates to and from the PEM format.
-For nple, to convert a CA file, ca.der, from DER format to PEM format, use following openss1 command: uss1 x509 -inform DER -outform PEM -in ca.der -out ca.pem ere ca.pem is the converted PEM format file.
-CA certificate deployment in the Artix configuration file To deploy one or more trusted root CAs for the HTTPS transport (C+ + runtime), perform the following steps (the procedure for client and server applications is the same): 1.
-Assemble the collection of trusted CA certificates that you want to deploy.
-The trusted CA certificates could be obtained from public CAs or private CAs (for details of how to generate your own CA certificates, see "Set Up Your Own CA" on page 141).
+CA certificates must be provided in Privacy Enhanced Mail (PEM) format.

+The PEM format is a proprietary format.
+You can use the Openssl command-line tools to convert certificates to and from the PEM format.
+For example, to convert a CA file, ca.der, from DER format to PEM format, use the following openssl command:

+openssl x509 -inform DER -outform PEM -in ca.der -out ca.pem Where ca.pem is the converted PEM format file.

+CA certificate deployment in the Artix configuration file

+To deploy one or more trusted root CAs for the HTTPS transport (C++ runtime), perform the following steps (the procedure for client and server applications is the same):

+- Assemble the collection of trusted CA certificates that you want to deploy.
+The trusted CA certificates could be obtained from public CAs or private CAs (for details of how to generate your own CA certificates, see "Set Up Your Own CA" on page 96).
 The trusted CA certificates should be in PEM format.
-All you need are the certificates themselves-the private keys and passwords are not required.
-2. Organize the CA certificates into a collection of CA list files.
-For example, you might create three CA list files as follows: X509Deploy/trusted_ca_lists/ca_list01.pem X509Deploy/trusted_ca_lists/ca_list02.pem X509Deploy/trusted_ca_lists/ca_list03.pem Each CA list file consists of a concatenated list of CA certificates in PEM format.
+All you need are the certificates themselves-the private keys and passwords are not required. - Organize the CA certificates into a collection of CA list files.
+For example, you might create three CA list files as follows: X509Deploy/trusted_ca_lists/ca_list01.pem X509Deploy/trusted_ca_lists/ca_list02.pem Each CA list file consists of a concatenated list of CA certificates in PEM format.
 A CA list file can be created using a simple file concatenation operation.
-For example, if you have two CA certificate files, ca_cert01.pem and ca_cert02.pem, you could combine them into a single CA list file, ca_list01.pem, with the following command: Windows copy X509CA\ca\ca_cert01.pem + X509CA\ca\ca_cert02.pem X509Deploy\trusted ca lists\ca list01.pem cat X509CA/ca/ca_cert01.pem X509CA/ca/ca_cert02.pem >> X509Deploy/trusted_ca_lists/ca_list01.pem The CA certificates are organized as lists as a convenient way of grouping related CA certificates together.
+For example, if you have two CA certificate files, ca_cert01.pem and ca_cert02.pem, you could combine them into a single CA list file, ca_list01.pem, with the following command:

+'''

+copy X509CA\ca\ca_cert01.pem +

+X509CA\ca\ca_cert02.pem

+X509Deploy\trusted_ca_lists\ca_list01.pem

+'''

+cat X509CA/ca/ca_cert01.pem X509CA/ca/ca_cert02.pem >> X509Deploy/trusted_ca_lists/ca_list01.pem

+The CA certificates are organized as lists as a convenient way of grouping related CA certificates together.